LightwheelAI/leisaac/README.md

 ## Policy Inference 🧩

 We also provide interfaces for running policy inference in simulation.
-You can start inference with the following script:
+You can start inference with the following script (take gr00tn1.5 as example):

 ```shell
 python scripts/evaluation/policy_inference.py \